-With some major ones line up close by, the Ganesha Chaturthi, Navrathri and Deepawali, not to mention the candy overflow for Halloween and Christmas bakes, I am a bit sceptical about the number of sweet stuff that going to flow back into the house.
-The fact is that we have pretty much eliminated a large number of decadent sweets and white sugar off for a while now, I don’t wish it would filter back in.
-So this year you are in for desserts and treats which will not make you buy white sugar anymore.
+With some major festivals that line up close to each other, Krishna Jayanthi, the Ganesha Chaturthi, Navrathri and Deepawali the addition of sweets and carb-rich eating rate goes up very fast, not to mention the candy overflow for Halloween and Christmas bakes.
+I am a bit sceptical about the number of sweet stuff that going to flow back into the house during these seasons of festivals.
+The fact is, we have pretty much eliminated a large number of decadent sweets and white sugar off for a while now, I don’t wish it would filter back in.
+So, this year you are in for desserts and treats which will not make you buy white sugar anymore.
 Hope that sounds good!!

 Ganesha Chaturthi memes

 It was a few years back when I came back from work and I saw that my husband and children have prepared for Ganesha Chaturthi with a beautiful store-bought cake.
 The logic was simple-if we celebrate our birthdays with a cake why not for god!!
 My dear mother in law played along to the scene and we all had a fun one with mothakams and a cake offered side by side.
 Somehow, this did not digest well with my dad and he expressed his displeasure at this as we were messing with some traditions.
 Well, we did not go to object but just realised we created a tiny family tradition for ourselves.

 Lord Ganesha may have accepted our ways.
 For the total foodie he is, this must have been a good change from the routine mostly dessert ladoos, sundals and the modaks.
 Each year after that, we make a little healthy something for him to tuck in.
 This year we tried Quinoa pidi kozhakattai.